Foreclosure Defense Attorney

 Applying for Loss Mitigation Option With Your Loan Servicer

-If you want, you can submit a loss mitigation application to your loan servicer without a foreclosure defense lawyer's help.
+If you want, you can submit a loss mitigation application to your loan servicer without a lawyer's help.
 Under federal law and some state laws, the servicer can't start or continue a foreclosure until it reviews your application.
 You might also get some time to appeal the decision.

 Participating in Foreclosure Mediation, If Available